Last Updated on July 30, 2021

 Visit when they have new exhibits, such as “Art in Bloom” coming in June 2021 and “Golden Mummies of Egypt” in Spring of 2021.
 Each trip is bound to be memorable with a number of engaging tours, performing arts, and family workshops.

 We also love visiting the NCMA for the Ann and Jim Goodnight Park outside.
 Some permanent and rotating exhibits out there join a variety of nature trails.
-The Art to Heart Trail starts here and connects you to a variety of Raleigh attractions, including NC State, Dorothea Dix Park, Pullen Park, and more.
+The Art to Heart Trail starts here and connects you to a variety of Raleigh attractions, including NC State, Dorothea Dix Park, and Pullen Park.

 North Carolina Museum of History (& NC Sports Hall of Fame)